altsanz/angularjs-tips/README.md

 ```

-### Getting controller from a directive that is using controllerAs syntax
+### Getting controller from a directive that is using controllerAs and BindToController syntax

-When you have a directive created with a controller using controllerAs syntax, in order to test controller methods you should better keep reading.
+When you have a directive created with a controller using controllerAs and BindToController syntax, in order to test controller methods you should better keep reading.

-Directive created like this:
+You have a directive created like this:
 ```
 angular.module('whatever', []).directive('myDirective', function () {
   return {